CraigLangford/CraigLangford.github.io/_posts/2017-07-13-alexa-app-part-two.md

         "card": {
             "type": "Simple",
             "title": "Title in App",
-            "content": "This will be the message in the app.", },
+            "content": "This will be the message in the app."
+        },
         "outputSpeech": {
             "type": "PlainText",